LLNL/axom/src/docs/sphinx/dev_guide/add_new_component.rst

   #.
 Try to anticipate user difficulties.
 When possible, describe workarounds,
      caveats, and places where software is immature to help users set expectations and assumptions about the quality and state of your software.
-  #. *Test* your docuementation.
+  #. *Test* your documentation.
 Follow your own instructions completely.
-     If something is unclear or missing, fix your documenation.
+     If something is unclear or missing, fix your documentation.
 Working with a co-worker who is new to your work, or less informed about it, is also a good way to get feedback and improve your documentation.
   #.
 Make documentation interesting to read.
 While you are not writing a